Kakamotobi/Learned/Backend/NestJS/NestJS.md

 #### Examples
 ##### Example 1 - Guard
 - A **Guard** implements the `CanActivate` interface.
+- Guards determine whether a given request will be handled by the route handler or not, depending on certain conditions (like permissions, roles, ACLs, etc.) present at run-time.
+  - i.e. authorization.
+- Request --> Guard --> Controller
 - A provider can be implemented as a Guard to handle role-based user authentication.
-- Request --> Guard --> Controller
 ```ts
 @Injectable() // attaches metadata, which declares that this class can be managed by the Nest IoC container.
 export class AuthGuard implements CanActivate {